-Humidity refers to the amount of water vapor in the air and is not easily controlled.
-The good news is that although many houseplants prefer high humidity (50-70%), most manage to do quite well in the 20-60% humidity found in our homes and offices.
-However, it’s always a good idea to find out how much humidity a specific plant needs; for example thin leaved delicate plants usually require more humidity than thick leaved succulent plants.
+Humidity for plants refers to the amount of water vapor in the air that is available for plants and is not easily controlled.
+The good news is that although many houseplants, like the calathea or pilea prefer high humidity (50-70%), most, like a peperomia or kalanchoe manage to do quite well in the 20-60% humidity found in our homes and offices.
+However, it’s always a good idea to find out how much humidity a specific plant needs; for example, thin leaved, delicate plants usually require more humidity than thick leaved succulent plants.

 Misting Plants: I do not recommend misting plants.
 Leaves that are constantly wet tend to develop bacterial and fungal diseases which are more serious problems than lack of humidity.
-Also, its not very efficient since the mist dissipates so quickly it rarely increase the humidity for an adequate amount of time.
+Also, it’s not very efficient since the mist dissipates so quickly it rarely increase the humidity for an adequate amount of time.

 Place your plants in a bathroom since this is the usually the most humid room in the house.